He worked for more than Peanuts

 Buck Herring and Tony Bigg, program director and music director (respectively) at Sacramento's KROY, began playing "Cast Your Fate to the Wind" every two hours.
 In Anatomy of a Hit, a San Francisco area-produced documentary made a few years later, Fantasy Records' Saul Zaentz quite frankly credits them, and KROY, with helping transform "Cast Your Fate to the Wind" into a hit.

-"Cast Your Fate to the Wind" earned a Gold Record and won the 1963 Grammy as Best Instrumental Jazz Composition.
+"Cast Your Fate to the Wind" won the 1963 Grammy as Best Instrumental Jazz Composition.
 It was constantly demanded during Guaraldi's club engagements, prompting interviewers to ask if the composer ever tired of his most famous composition.
 Guaraldi always shook his head, choosing instead to view such requests as an affirmation of his popularity: "It's like signing your name to a check."

 Suddenly, jazz fans couldn't get enough of Guaraldi.
 He responded with several albums during 1963 and '64: Vince Guaraldi: In Person (Fantasy 8352), with Fred Marshall on bass, Eddie Duran on guitar, Colin Bailey on drums and Benny Velarde on scratcher; The Latin Side of Vince Guaraldi (Fantasy 8360), with Marshall, Duran, Velarde (timbales this time), Bill Fitch on congas, Jerry Granelli on drums, and a supplemental string quartet; and Vince Guaraldi, Bola Sete & Friends (Fantasy 8356), with Marshall, Granelli and Brazilian guitarist Bola Sete.